 The more I have learned the more I have realised what I don’t know both practically and psychologically.
 I wanted to know what more could I offer, what more could we do psychologically I wanted to know how come this person was behaving like that, and how come I said one thing, but held back what I really wanted to say?
 How could I find a way of saying it all.
 How to make sense of their response, what was going on in them, how to broaden the lines of understanding and feel connected with this person.

 That questioning has never left me, and led me to do years of further training like my Msc., but also teaching; where I’ve loved the sharing of ideas, but most importantly, seeing the relief in people’s eyes when it dawns on them, they can do this death and dying thing, and the grief thing, this talking and feeling thing, it only requires the courage to dare.

-I’m inspired by the extraordinary people I meet, some come to me seeking support, others want me to help raise awareness of the needs of bereaved families, and in this book I believe I have found a voice for both.
-Let me know what you think.
+I’m inspired by the extraordinary people I meet, some come to me seeking support, others want me to help raise awareness of the needs of bereaved families.

 Now I work in private practice and it is from there that I wrote my new book This Too Shall Pass: stories of change, crisis and hopeful beginnings.
 It is set out in the same way as Grief Works, and is about living losses – the endings and beginnings that make up the transitions of our life, throughout our life.